 But still, continuing to protest on something that will not happen is going a bit too far.

 Unlike in Malaysia, where street protests in the past had dented the creditability of the Government and had seen them losing valuable votes in the general elections, there is little that the protestors in HK can expect to achieve, more so when it is not a free country on its own.

 Look it from the Chinese Government point of view – to accede to the protestors’ demands now would be to open Pandora’s box and it is something that the Chinese Government is not willing to accept for the time being.
 The fear that once the Government gives in due to protests, it will cause similar protests on another side of China.
 And those who are protesting in HK knows this all too well.

 Sadly, Occupy Central is doomed to fail.
 The Chinese government will not accept the protesters’ demands.

 Beijing has already made it clear that it views free and fair elections in Hong Kong to be a threat to one-party rule in the country.
 At most, it will allow Hongkongers to select one of the candidates that it pre-approves.

 It has also deemed Occupy Central illegal.
 In other words, the Chinese Communist Party views the issue as one of its “core interests,” and it hasn’t stayed in power this long by compromising on issues that it views as threats to its survival.

 Businesses have been suffering from huge losses and must be allowed to get back on their routine business before they lose more and goes bankrupt.
 Some sense of normalcy must return as well.
-In Malaysia, we too protests passionately on what we think is the right thing to do but not to the extent it causes huge losses or inconvenience to others on a long run.
+In Malaysia, we too protest passionately on what we think is the right thing to do but not to the extent it causes huge losses or inconvenience to others in a long run.

 And do it in a way where the Government has enough lee-way to introduces some small changes to appease the protestors without giving in too much and knowing that if not much is done, they can expect more protests and this ultimately will come to haunt them in the near future.